Colonel Jason K. Fettig

 Capt.
 Sherlock received his warrant in 2007 while attending The Basic School for Marine Officers in Quantico, Va., where he graduated among the top ten (2%) in his class.
 He took his first position as Officer in Charge of the U.S. Marine Corps Forces Pacific Band (MARFORPAC) in Kaneohe Bay, Hawaii, in 2007, and was promoted to chief warrant officer 2 in 2008.
 In 2011, Capt.
 Sherlock assumed leadership of the Marine Corps Band New Orleans and was promoted to chief warrant officer 3 in 2014.
 He returned to the MARFORPAC Band in 2015 prior to joining “The President’s Own.”

 As Assistant Director, Capt.
 Sherlock’s responsibilities include conducting the Marine Band and Chamber Orchestra in their winter/spring concert series and summer concerts on the National Mall as well as at ceremonies in the national capital region and at the White House.
 Additionally, he serves as a supervisor for the acclaimed fall and winter Chamber Music Series, which feature the virtuoso musicians of “The President’s Own,” as well as all pre-concert music.

-As Operations Officer, Chief Warrant Officer 4 Burian serves as liaison to the White House Military Office for Marine Band and Marine Chamber Orchestra White House commitments and to Headquarters Marine Corps Public Affairs for commitments assigned by the Commandant of the Marine Corps.
-Chief Warrant Officer 4 Burian is responsible for proposing and implementing the band’s daily work schedule, coordinating ceremonial events with the Military District of Washington, and overseeing audition procedures.
+As Operations Officer, he is the liaison to the White House Military Office for Marine Band and Marine Chamber Orchestra commitments at the White House and to the Office of Marine Corps Communication for commitments assigned by the Commandant of the Marine Corps.
+He is responsible for proposing and implementing the band’s daily work schedule, coordinating ceremonial events with the Military District of Washington, and overseeing audition procedures.